 The events surrounding the Gang of Nivelles are among the most painful in Belgium’s collective memory.
 Through Belgian Autumn.
 A confabulated history, Rosseel subtly touches a raw nerve.
 He ensures that this episode in Belgium’s recent history will not be forgotten.

 Foam is supported by the Bank Giro Loterij, De Brauw Blackstone Westbroek, Delta Lloyd, Gemeente Amsterdam, Olympus and the VandenEnde Foundation.

-ABOUT THE EXHIBITION Jan Rosseel’s work shifts between narrating a story and documenting an event.
+Jan Rosseel’s work shifts between narrating a story and documenting an event.
 His work is based on research into factual information combined with witness accounts.
 Moreover, Rosseel is fascinated by the reliability of the human brain.
 How does the brain store experiences from the past and how are gaps filled within the memory?
 To what extent do stories change over time?

-ABOUT JAN ROSSEEL Jan Rosseel graduated from the Royal Academy of Art, The Hague, in 2013 with the exhibition and publication Belgian Autumn.
+Jan Rosseel graduated from the Royal Academy of Art, The Hague, in 2013 with the exhibition and publication Belgian Autumn.
 A confabulated history.
 Prior to this he studied photojournalism at the Danish School of Media and Journalism in Århus, Denmark.
 Since graduating he has been nominated for the Steenbergen Stipendium, received second prize at the Photo Academy Award, and exhibited at Lief Hertje en de Grote Witte Reus in The Hague.